-There are also smaller more regional airlines (only in comparison to the three mentioned above which are some of the largest in the world) like Alaska Air and Hawaiian Airlines that still connect many cities.
-While the cheapest options are going to be the number of low-cost carriers that operate throughout the country like Southwest and Sprint.
+There are also smaller, more regional airlines (only in comparison to the three mentioned above, which are some of the largest in the world), like Alaska Air and Hawaiian Airlines, that still connect many cities.
+In contrast, the cheapest options will be the number of low-cost carriers that operate throughout the country, like Southwest and Sprint.

 An alternative for travelling across the United States of America is the rail system.
 Outside of the local city and state-based rail services, Amtrak is the one service that interlinks a lot of American cities.